jcook3701/cookiecutter-cookiecutter/changelogs/releases/v0.1.0.md

 - *(build)* Template updates for auto generating the project makefile.
 Getting this setup to eventually be pulled into sub-projects to use in sub-templates that also use Makefile for project building.
 - *(template)* Updated all template files to include GPL-V3 header.
 Also updates for template to auto generate pytest cookiecutter bake depending on needs.
 - *(ci/cd)* Ci/cd is no longer blocked by the cookiecutter copy without render.
 All files should now have header dependent on selected license.
 Also updated spellchecker configuration to add a bunch of dictionaries and words that are being used throughout the project.
+- *(template)* Cliff, yamllint, pre-commit, and gitignore updates to include template license header.
+Also fixes to .gitignore jinja2 template.